ginabethrussell/ministerconnect/README.md

 ## Overview

-Ministry Match streamlines the process of matching ministry applicants with churches.
+Ministry Match streamlines the process of matching ministry candidates with churches.
 The app supports three user roles:

-- **Applicants**: Register, complete a profile, and upload resumes/videos.
+- **Candidates**: Register, complete a profile, and upload resumes/videos.
-- **Churches**: View applicants, manage church info, and contact admin.
+- **Churches**: Search candidates, save candidates, and contact admin.
-- **Super Admin**: Manage users, churches, invite codes, and review applicant uploads.
+- **Super Admin**: Manage users, churches, invite codes, and review candidate uploads.

 The frontend is fully mocked using [MSW](https://mswjs.io/) for rapid development and testing.